 Under data protection law, we must have a valid legal basis for collecting and using your personal information.
 When you apply to provide a service to us, the following legal bases may apply:

-• We believe that conducting appropriate checks on potential service providers, and then monitoring the performance of our investments during the term of our relationship, is in our legitimate interests as a responsible lender.
+- Conducting appropriate checks on potential service providers and then monitoring the performance of our services provided during the term of our relationship, is in our legitimate interests.
 We are permitted to use your personal information where it is necessary for our legitimate interests, provided that our interests are not overridden by your own interests.

 How long does FW Capital retain my information?

-If your application is successful, we will keep your personal information for at least the duration of your contract with us, and after that for a period of seven years.
+We will keep your personal information for at least the duration of your contract with us, and after that for a period of 7 years.
 This is to ensure that we have a full record of the contract between us, if there should be any dispute about the contract.

 We may hold your information for longer where it is necessary to comply with our legal obligations, to exercise legal rights or to defend legal claims.